Expert tips for choosing the right travel insurance for Vietnam

 Travel insurers may provide a level of cover if inclement weather disrupts or halts your travels.
-However, you typically need to have purchased your travel insurance policy before any inclement weather events.
-If you hadn’t, your insurer may not accept your claim.
+However, you typically need to have purchased your travel insurance policy before any severe weather events occur, it is classified as a ‘known event’ or Smartraveller has issued a warning against travelling to your destination.
+If you haven’t, your insurance provider may not accept your claim.

 Learn more about how insurers may respond to natural disasters.